Leveling Caster

 The Leveling Caster is bolted to the floor in a cabinet after a hole is drilled to clear the threaded leveling foot.
 The cabinet is rolled into position, and the foot is screwed down until the weight is transferred from the wheels to the foot.

-The threaded shaft is tucked between the dual wheels of the caster.
-The pressure pads of the wheels so nearly occupy the same position as the foot, that the cabinet is as stable as possible in both the rolling and stationary modes.
+The threaded shaft is tucked in as close as possible between the dual wheels so to provide maximum stability in both the rolling and stationary modes.

 Hines’ original lab notebook #1 entry for this invention, p 124.